dtpublic/malhar-angular-dashboard/README.md

 Widgets can be resized both horizontally and vertically and size is serialized.

+When widget is resized 'widgetResized' event is broadcasted to the widget scope.

 ### dataModelType

 The best way to provide data to a widget is to specify a `dataModelType` in the Widget Definition Object (above).
 This function is used as a constructor whenever a new widget is instantiated on the page.